martinohmann/kickoff-skeletons/README.md

 ```

 **Hint**: you can also store it in a different directory if you like.
 In this
-case pass the location via the `--skeletons-dir` flag to the list command above.
+case pass the location via the `--repository-url` flag to the list command above.

 ## Customization